UniPD-DII-ETCOMP/DenseMatrixMarket/src/peec1D/README.md

                       https://github.com/klho/FLAM/
                       The varibale "barDoFs" contains the barycenters
                       related to the Degrees of Freedom, i.e. stick currents (and other lumped circuit currents)

+MAIN_PEEC_sticks_MF_HSS.m is the main file you must run to start the code coupled with
+                          the low rank compression library https://github.com/numpi/hm-toolbox
+                          based on HODLR and HSS.
+                          Follow the instruction in *** to download and set up the compression library.
+                          HSS and HODLR methods can be used o compress the PEEC matrix.
+                          Note that the compression performances are higly problem dependent and the compression may be very poor without a proper reordering of the DoFs.

 All user-settable quantities, e.g. frequency and resistivity, are contained in the block identified by the BEGIN USER SETTINGS / END USER SETTINGS comments.